nextflow-io/vscode-language-nextflow/README.md

 - `nextflow.telemetry.enabled`: Enable usage data to be sent to Seqera.
 See the [welcome page](./src/welcomePage/welcome-vscode.md) for more information about what we do and do not collect.

+- `nextflow.dag.showVariables`: Specify if script variables should be shown in DAG preview

 ## Telemetry notice

 We (Seqera) collect limited usage data through this extension to help us understand which features are most valuable and improve your overall experience.